sav-che/TL-2/Authors/Moruzi, Constance {std. Moruzi}.md

-> [!cite] BHL link: this entry starts at [page 599](https://www.biodiversitylibrary.org/item/104137#page/615/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 599](https://www.biodiversitylibrary.org/page/33355686) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Moruzi, Constance (1899-x), Roumanian mycologist and lichenologist; Dr. Sci.
-Paris 1932; active at the University, the Agronomical Institute and the Pedagogical Institute in Bucarest. (*Moruzi*).
+Paris 1932; active at the University, the Agronomical Institute and the Pedagogical Institute in Bucarest.
+**Abbreviated name**: *Moruzi*

 #### Herbarium and types